patrick3395/FAME/README.md

   listens on `$PORT`, which satisfies Cloud Run requirements.
 - Add any production secrets (Google credentials, spreadsheet IDs) as Cloud Run environment variables or Secret Manager references rather than hard-coding them in source.
+- When wiring Cloud Build triggers, choose the **Dockerfile** option and point to `backend/Dockerfile` so new pushes rebuild the container automatically.

 ## Contributing workflow